garciart/flask-demo/tracker/tracker_06/README.md

 > **NOTE**
 >
 > - Enclose options in quotation marks when using special characters.
-> - Use the `development` configurations or the application will not log `logging.INFO`-level messages.
+> - Use the `development` configurations or the application will create an empty log file, since the application only logs `logging.INFO`-level messages or less.

 -----

 ## Notes

-Incorporating error handling in your application not only provides feedback to the user, but captures information you can use to debug and improve your site.
+Logging allows you to:

+- Capture errors and bugs in your application
+- Track how users interact with your application
+- Monitor your application's performance

+With this information, you can protect, fix, and optimize your web application.
+The Python Standard Library contains a `logging` module that makes it easy to integrate logging into your application.

 Your application structure should be like the following: